jamescostian/vbrand/README.md

 ### Prerequisites

-Linux or macOS: git, cmake, make, g++
+Linux or macOS: git, cmake, make, and g++

-Windows: git, cmake, VS for C++ desktop development
+Windows: git, cmake, and either VS for C++ desktop development or just get the [build tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017)

 ### Downloading and CMaking